 1. My Biases Might Affect My Response

 If your child has come out, it’s the perfect time to hit the pause button on the rolling moral or social dialogue that you might have inherited from childhood.
-Take time to listen and learn from LGBTQ+ people.
+Take time to listen and learn from LGBTQIA+ people.
 Your understanding might shift dramatically and take on new beliefs as an adult, giving you a new perspective that allows you to love who your child is, rather than who they were ‘supposed to become.’

 2. It’s Not My Fault